Filler (animal food): Criticism

 In rare cases, contaminated fillers have led to large-scale recalls at significant expense to the pet food companies.
 Two examples are aflatoxin on corn in the 2006 Diamond Dog Food Recall and melamine, which may have contaminated wheat gluten and other protein concentrates in the 2007 pet food recalls.
+(Wheat gluten does have a nutritive purpose in providing protein, so its status as a filler is dubious.)

+Alternatives

+Adding water to dry food reduces the energy density of food, but does not produce any reduction in obesity of dogs.
+Doing the same works on adult neutered cats, however.